Alternating Current (AC) vs Direct Current (DC), the guide for you

 Although AC and DC operate differently, they need not be operating as a standalone circuit due to the availability of an AC-DC converter.

-The converter is called a rectifier, where it transforms AC input into DC output through reversing the directional flow of current.
+The converter is called a rectifier, where it transforms AC input into DC output by reversing the directional flow of current.

 AC vs DC, which should you use?